 Kaldi, released in 2011 is a relatively new toolkit that’s gained a reputation for being easy to use.
 It uses the C++ programming language.

-HTK, also called the Hidden Markov Model Toolkit, is made for the statistical analysis modeling techniques we discussed earlier.
+HTK, also called the Hidden Markov Model Toolkit, is made for the statistical analysis modeling techniques.
 It’s owned by Microsoft, but they are happy for you to use and change the source code.
 It uses the C programming language.

-If you’re new to building this kind of system, I would go with something based on Python that uses the CMU Sphinx library.
+If you’re new to building this kind of system, I would suggest you to go with something based on Python that uses the CMU Sphinx library.
 Check out this quick tutorial that sets up a very basic system in just 29 lines of Python code.

 Finding Developers That Can Help

 Needless to say, speech recognition programming is an art form, and putting all this together is a heck of a job.
 To create something that really works, you’ll need to be a pro yourself or get some professional help.
 Learn how to build an agile development team and why it’s important for the success of your app.

 Software teams at DevTeamSpace build these kinds of systems all the time and can certainly help you get your app to understand your users very quickly.

 Key considerations while implementing the speech recognition technology